-I figure, what the heck, I’ll just write a book.
+I figured that if I spent the time to do that, maybe others would find it of value as well.
+What the heck, I’ll just write a book.
 How hard could it be?
-I had worked for publishing companies before.
+I had worked for several publishing companies.
 I had learned how to do direct marketing.
 I was a good writer and a magician with LOTUS 1-2-3.
 And I was a control freak.

 Piece of cake.

 Reports for all 26 teams, each listing the top 30 players.
 First publication of gauges from Bill James, Pete Palmer and Thomas Boswell, all in one place.
 Included secondary average, total average, linear weights, runs created, plus pitching effectiveness (forerunner of strand rate) and more.

 New: Offensive winning pct., defensive differential, baserunners prevented avg., earned runs prevented avg (next iteration of strand rate) and total pitching effectiveness.

 New: Expanded format, situational team records, monthly and 10-year performance trends, monthly Pythagorean projections, draft guide history (including the first player projections, for linear weights and Rotisserie ratings)